arfar/magic_finder/README.md

 ```

 ## TODO / FIXME / Potential FEATURES / Code improvements
- * FIXME Remove the last of the lowercase stuff
-   - I don't think it's needed.
  * IMPROVEMENTS Improve the deser to do something like: deser whole file as list of Values, then if can't deser an individual card, skip/remove it, then try add those that remain.
 Something like that.
  * IMPROVEMENTS Find first set a card was printed.
  * FIXME Word correction doesn't work if multiple words are provided and 1 of the words is spelled correctly